Diminishing Returns – The British Army and its Vehicles – The Fifties

 Step forward FV603 Saracen.

-Despite still being in development it was thought to be an ideal vehicle.
-Saracen was designed to be no wider than 8ft (2.45m) so as to fit between the rows of rubber trees on Malayan plantations, a key specification that would be carried through to CVR(T).
+Despite still being in development, it was thought to be an ideal vehicle.
+Saracen was designed to be no wider than 8ft (2.44 m) to fit between the rows of rubber trees on Malayan plantations, a key specification that would be carried through to CVR(T).

 The development of Saracen was prioritised over Saladin.

-The first delivery of the prototype was made in June 1951, with two delivered directly to Malaya for field trials in the actual field it would be used in!
+The first delivery of the prototype was made in June 1951.
+Two had been delivered directly to Malaya for field trials in the actual field it would be used in!

-Testing revealed a number of problems, but for the most part, these were resolved in subsequent iterations before large-scale production commenced.
+Testing revealed several problems, but for the most part, these were resolved in subsequent iterations before large-scale production commenced.

 The first production order was for 250 of the FV603a variant, later designated Personnel Carrier Mk1, shown below in Coventry